Aran404/Raptor-Multi-Tool/README.md

 You can give this program away,
 You cannot charge people to get this program,
-YOU CANNOT REMOVE ANY CREDITS OR IDENTIFICATION ON ANYTHING THAT WE PUT IT ON
+YOU CANNOT REMOVE ANY CREDITS OR IDENTIFICATION ON ANYTHING THAT WE PUT

 ______